The 3D kinetic Couette flow via the Boltzmann equation in the diffusive limit

-Although there has been much progress on kinetic shear flow either in the spatially homogeneous setting (i.e., homoenergetic solutions) or in the spatially one-dimensional setting (i.e, planar Couette flow), it has remained largely open to obtain the long time asymptotic stability of those kinetic shear flows in the multi-dimensional spatially inhomogeneous regime.
+Although there has been much progress on the kinetic shear flow either in the spatially homogeneous setting (i.e., homoenergetic solutions) or in the spatially one-dimensional setting (i.e, planar Couette flow), it has remained largely open to obtain the long time asymptotic stability of those kinetic shear flows in the multi-dimensional spatially inhomogeneous regime.
 In contrast, such stability or even instability theory has been extensively developed in recent years in the context of classical fluid dynamic equations such as the Euler and Navier-Stokes systems; see \cite{BGM-BAMS,BM-15, BMV-16, BGM-17, IJ, ScHe}, for instance.
-It becomes an important task to develop analogous mathematical results at the kinetic level in case of the finite Knudsen number or particularly construct the Boltzmann solutions in the hydrodynamic limit when the Knudsen number is vanishing.
+Then it becomes an important task to develop analogous mathematical results at the kinetic level in case of the finite Knudsen number, and additionally to construct Boltzmann solutions in the hydrodynamic limit when the Knudsen number is vanishing.

-In this paper we focus on the 3D Couette problem for the Boltzmann equation in the diffusive limit.
-Our main goal is to construct the stationary 3D kinetic Couette flow solution and to additionally prove the exponential asymptotic stability of such steady solution for the time-dependent problem.
-To the best of our knowledge, this is the first result on existence and stability of the multi-dimensional kinetic Couette flow governed by the nonlinear Boltzmann equation with a small Knudsen number.
-Additionally, in the absence of external forces, our results indicate the exponential convergence of the 3D time-dependent solutions toward the steady 1D planar kinetic Couette flow uniformly with respect to a small Knudsen number.
+In this paper we study the 3D Couette problem for the Boltzmann equation in the diffusive limit.
+Our first main goal is to construct the stationary 3D kinetic Couette flow solution.
+Our second main goal is to prove the exponential asymptotic stability of this stationary state for solutions to the full time-dependent problem.
+To the best of our knowledge, this is the first result on the existence and stability of the multi-dimensional kinetic Couette flow governed by the nonlinear Boltzmann equation with a small Knudsen number.
+Additionally, in the absence of external forces, our results show the exponential convergence of the 3D time-dependent solutions toward the steady 1D planar kinetic Couette flow uniformly with respect to a small Knudsen number.
 We expect that the techniques that are introduced herein will be useful to understand other physically important stationary non-equilibrium states and their stability.